MohamedKhedr700/core-event/README.md

 The event class must implement `EventInterface` interface.

+The event class must extend `Event` class.

 The event class must define `ACTION` constant, which is the event action name.

-The event class must define `LISTENERS` constant, which is the event listeners, which will be called when the event is triggered.
+The `LISTENERS` constant is an array of listener classes that will be called when the event is triggered.

 Now, let's create our event listener `CreateUserListener`.